wwarne/12_image_resize/README.md

 * Transform picture into a new image with the size of 100x100 px.
 ```
 python image_resize.py pic.jpg --width 100 --height 100
-WARNING!
+ATTENTION!
 Aspect ratio of the resulting image is different from the source one.
 ```
 (Resulting picture will be saved as pic__100x100.jpg)